elijahmurray/open-print/docs/reference/Tests/hair_measurements.md

 ---
-title: VO2 max treadmill
+title: Hair measurements
 ---

-## VO2 max treadmill
+## Hair measurements

 Description of the test will go here.